shorepine/alles/alles-flashing.md

 ### Flash

 Then, in the `esp` folder you created during installing the ESP-IDF above (e.g. `cd ~/esp`), run `. ./esp-idf/export.sh`.
-Now cd into the alles repository folder you downloaded and run `idf.py flash` to build and flash to the board.
+Now, in the same terminal window (export.sh sets some environment variables), cd back into the alles repository folder you downloaded and run `idf.py flash` to build and flash to the board.
 It will take a couple of minutes and show you progress.
 The board will reboot into the latest firmware.

 (If the flashing process doesn't work, it's likely not finding your UART location.
 Type `ls /dev/*usb*` to find something like `/dev/tty.usbserial.XXXXX` or `/dev/cu.usbserialXXXX`.
 You'll want to find the tty that appears when you connect the speaker to computer.
 Copy this location and try flashing again with `idf.py -p /dev/YOUR_SERIAL_TTY flash`.)